 Undoubtedly, the Amontillado is the most complex wine among the generous, a wine with the nerve of biological aging and the nobility of oxidation; This Amontillado AOS is nobility, it is oxidative, it is concentration and depletion, but without masking a large biological room, showing an incisive nose, while dry and with a bitter finish on the palate.

-The 'Amontillado Solera AOS' made with Palomino grapes, it comes from a solera created in 1903 by Tomas Osborne Guezala, to commemorate the birth of his son Antonio Osborne, hence the name chosen for the wine.
-A selection of the best amontillado boots from the La Palma winery, located on the street of the same name in El Puerto de Santa María, which should remain unaltered until his child reached the age of majority, which would not be bottled until 1924.
-We are facing an exceptional Amontillado.
+The Amontillado Solera AOS wine made with the Palomino Fino grape comes from a solera created in 1903 by Tomás Osborne Guezala, to commemorate the birth of his son Antonio Osborne, hence the name chosen for the wine.
+A selection of the best amontillado butts from the La Palma winery, located on the street of the same name in El Puerto de Santa María, which had to remain unaltered until his son reached the age of majority, so it would not be bottled until 1924.
+This is an exceptional Amontillado.
+This wine belongs to the Jerez wines.

 - Provincia